Masaknd/r3f_boilerplate/README.md

 ## Description

 R3F boilerplate for 3D graphics websites
-The file system consists of jsx/js, html and css for primarily structure.
+The file system consists of jsx / js, HTML and CSS for the main structure.
 Shader files (glsl) can be contained in 'shaders' folder to export to each component files.